wangshuaiyuan/karloop/README.md

 ### run hello world
     python index.py
 then open the web browser and go to "127.0.0.1:8888/hello", you will see the hello world.

+# Notice
+there are some bugs about stream video on windows operating system